-Tantra Bensko has taught fiction writing for five years through UCLA X Writing Program, Writers College, and her Online Writing Academy as well as teaching through Lit Demon and Villagecraft.
+Tantra Bensko has taught fiction writing online for ten years through UCLA X Writing Program, Writers College, Writers.com and her Online Writing Academy as well as teaching through Lit Demon and Villagecraft.
 She taught writing at FSU, Memphis State, and University of Iowa for six years; she also edits manuscripts with Book Butchers as well as through this academy.
 She obtained her MA from FSU and her MFA from the Iowa Writers Workshop.

 She is a multi-award-winning novelist with a Psychological Suspense series called The Agents of the Nevermind.
 The first book won a gold medal in a major international contest with Readers Favorite.
-She has books out from a variety of publishers, the latest a Slipstream novella, Equinox Mirror, from ELJ Publications, and the next due out a Science Fiction novel, Unside, from Driven Press.
-Her flashes, short stories and novelettes appear in magazines such as Mad Hatters Review, Unlikely Stories, Camroc Press Review, Birkensnake, Fiction International, Journal of Experimental Fiction, Zymbol, Triangulation: Parch, Holdfast, and The Fabulist, and anthologies such as Surreal South, Women Writing the Weird I and II, Ironic Fantastic, Redacted Stories, Not Somewhere Else But Here, and Strange Little Girls.
-Her poetry and articles are also widely published, such as in Carolina Quarterly, the Iowa Journal of Literary Studies, Entropy, and Literary Orphans.
+She has books out from a variety of publishers, including a Slipstream novella, chapbooks and short story collections.
+Her flashes, short stories and novelettes appear in over two hundred magazines such as Mad Hatters Review, Unlikely Stories, Camroc Press Review, Birkensnake, Fiction International, Journal of Experimental Fiction, Zymbol, Triangulation: Parch, Holdfast, and The Fabulist, and anthologies such as Surreal South, Women Writing the Weird I and II, Ironic Fantastic, Redacted Stories, Not Somewhere Else But Here, and Strange Little Girls.
+Nearly 100 of her poems appear in magazines, such as in Carolina Quarterly, the Iowa Journal of Literary Studies, Entropy, and Literary Orphans.
 All of her genres have won awards.